 There's another cool quirk to note about removing the Tier Qualifying Points (TQPs) cap for credit card spending.

-Right now, the Southwest consumer cards offer 40,000 points-point sign-up bonuses.
+Right now, the Southwest consumer cards are offering increased sign-up bonuses of 40,000 points.
 Moreover, the Southwest Performance Business Card currently offers new applicants 80,000 bonus points.

 All of these points are Companion Pass Qualifying Points.
 And you need just 100,000 points to earn the Companion Pass after the boost.
 Combined with Southwest's 2021 boost, some high-spenders, and small business owners, can easily spend their way to the Companion Pass in 2021.
 And, if you're a particularly high spender, you can also spend your way to A-List status as well thanks to the lack of TQP cap.